 ABOUT FIVE RIVERS METROPARKS

-Five Rivers MetroParks is a nationally renowned park system composed of natural area parks, gardens, high-quality river corridors, urban parks and a network of recreation trails, celebrating more than 50 years of preserving green space and natural areas.
+Celebrating more than 50 years of preserving green space and natural areas, Five Rivers MetroParks is a nationally renowned park system composed of natural area parks, gardens, high-quality river corridors, urban parks and a network of recreation trails.
 Five Rivers MetroParks protects the region’s natural heritage and provides outdoor experiences that inspire a personal connection with nature.
 Educational programs and recreational opportunities are offered year-round for all ages.
-To learn more about Five Rivers MetroParks, log onto www.metroparks.org or call 937-275-PARK.
+Five Rivers MetroParks is accredited by the Commission for Accreditation of Park and Recreation Agencies.
+To learn more about Five Rivers MetroParks, log onto www.metroparks.org or call 937-275-PARK (7275).